alex-esc/notes/_posts/2019-05-24-Introduction.md

 In the blog archive you will find a list in reverse chronological order of all the post in the blog, use it to navigate between lessons.

-Well this has been lesson zero, ill se you on lesson 1.
+Well this has been lesson zero, I'll see you on lesson 1.

 At the top of the screen you will see the name of the blog **in big bold letters** and besides it you will see click-able links that say *Subscribe Archive About Me*.
 Click on the archive to see the list of posts.